CUASAS/pixel-gantry-control/Scripts/TFPXModules/README.md

 This script computes the translation and rotation vector for moving the Single Glass Piece from the Launchpad to Chuck 1 using the gantry.

+## RD53A Assembly for HDI to Four Small Glass Pieces

+Scripts used to assemble an HDI to Four Small Glass Pieces.
+The Small Glass Pieces are substitues for RD53A ROCs that may be individually glued to the HDI.

+Folder name: RD53AAssembly_MultiGlass

+* Script: Assembly_RD53A_MultiGlass_glassNoPads.gscript

+This script assembles four glass pieces without bond pads to the HDI.

+* Script: Assembly_RD53A_MultiGlass_glassPadsOne.gscript

+This script assembles four glass pieces to the HDI where one of them has bond pads.